 Becoming a Computer Network Architect

-What work experience do I need to become a Computer Network Architect?
+What education or degrees do I need to become a Computer Network Architect?

 The table below shows some of the most common industries where those employed in this career field work.

 Those interested in being a Computer Network Architect may also be interested in: